-The table is displayed when there is at least one active SNMP Sensor.
-The table shows the following data:
+The table is displayed while there is at least one active SNMP Sensor.

-Status A green check mark indicates that the SNMP Sensor is connected to the Console.
-If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 31).
+Status A green check mark indicates that the SNMP Sensor is connected to Console.
+If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 32).
 Sensor Name Displays the name of the SNMP Sensor and a colored square with the color defined in its configuration.
 Click to open a new tab with data specific to the SNMP Sensor.
 Administrators and operators can right-click to open the SNMP Sensor Configuration window.
-Interface The interface name and a colored square with the configured graph color.
-Pkts/s (In / Out) The inbound and outbound packets/second throughput.
-Inbound Bits/s The inbound bits/second throughput and usage percent.
-Outbound Bits/s The outbound bits/second throughput and usage percent.
+Interface Interface name and a colored square with the configured graph color.
+Pkts/s (In / Out) Inbound and outbound packets/second throughput.
+Inbound Bits/s Inbound bits/second throughput and usage percent.
+Outbound Bits/s Outbound bits/second throughput and usage percent.
 Errors/s (In / Out) For packet-oriented interfaces, it represents the number of inbound and outbound packets that contained errors, preventing them from being deliverable to a higher-layer protocol.
 For character-oriented or fixed-length interfaces, it represents the number of inbound transmission units that contained errors preventing them from being deliverable to a higher-layer protocol.
-Discards/s (In / Out) The number of inbound and outbound packets which were chosen to be discarded even though no errors had been detected to prevent them from being deliverable to a higher-layer protocol.
+Discards/s (In / Out) Number of inbound and outbound packets which were chosen to be discarded even though no errors had been detected to prevent them from being deliverable to a higher-layer protocol.
 One possible reason for discarding such a packet could be to free up buffer space.
 Oper.
-Status The current operational state of the interface.
+Status Current operational state of the interface.
 The Testing state indicates that no operational packets can be passed.
 If Administrative Status is Down then Operational Status should be Down .
 If Administrative Status is changed to Up then Operational Status should change to Up if the interface is ready to transmit and receive network traffic; it should change to Dormant if the interface is waiting for external actions (such as a serial line waiting for an incoming connection); it should remain in the Down state if and only if there is a fault that prevents it from going to the Up state; it should remain in the NotPresent state if the interface has missing (typically, hardware) components.
 Admin.
-Status The desired state of the interface.
+Status Desired state of the interface.
 The Testing state indicates that no operational packets can be passed.
 When a managed system initializes, all interfaces start with the Administrative Status in the Down state.
 As a result of either explicit management action or per configuration information retained by the managed system, the Administrative Status is then changed to either the Up or Testing states (or remains in the Down state).
-CPU% The percentage of CPU resources used by the SNMP Sensor process.
-RAM The amount of RAM used by the SNMP Sensor process.

-Start Time The date when the SNMP Sensor started.
-The server that runs the SNMP Sensor.
+CPU% Percentage of CPU resources used by the SNMP Sensor process.
+RAM Amount of RAM used by the SNMP Sensor process.
+Start Time When the SNMP Sensor started.
+Server Which server runs the SNMP Sensor.
 Click it to open a new tab with data specific to the server.
 Administrators and operators can right-click to open the Server Configuration window.